Home Treatments for Upper Respiratory Infections in Dogs & Cats

 Kennel cough and upper respiratory infections are common in pets, especially during winter months, and especially among kittens and puppies.
-While some colds can be resolved with at-home treatment, some may require medical care, so be certain you don’t need to take your kitty or pup into the vet (and when in doubt, bring them in).
+While some colds can be resolved with at-home treatment, some may require medical care, so be certain you don’t need to take your kitty or pup into the vet (and when in doubt, bring them in to be safe).

-There are a variety of at-home treatments for a pet suffering from a cold, many of which are all-natural and environmental.
+There are a variety of at-home treatments for a pet suffering from an upper respiratory infection, many of which are all-natural and environmentally-friendly.
 Creating a soothing, healthy space for your pet to heal is one of the easiest steps you can take to help fight a cold.
 Check out these easy treatments you can do from home.

 - Steam it up.

 Increasing the humidity can help your dog or cat breathe easier, just as it does for humans!
-Using a humidifier in your pet’s favorite hangout has a ton of benefits: fur is less staticky, asthma conditions are alleviated, and breathing passageways are soothed.
+Using a humidifier in your pet’s favorite hangout has a ton of benefits: fur is less staticky, asthma conditions can be mitigated, and breathing passageways are soothed.
 Word of caution: beware of burns when using warm-mist humidifiers around pets as well as children.
+If you don’t own a humidifier, just take your pet into the bathroom when you take a shower.
+They breathe the steam as you get clean and by the time you are done, the treatment is over!

 - Feed a cold.

 When pets have a stuffy nose, their sense of smell is dulled.
 You can heat up wet food in the microwave for 10 seconds to make it smellier, shred some rotisserie chicken, scoop out canned tuna, and if all else fails, warm low sodium chicken or beef broth.
-Food is fuel, and dogs and cats need it to beat the cold.
+Food is fuel for the body cells as well as the immune system and dogs and cats need it to beat the upper respiratory infection.

 - Wipe runny noses.